angrykoala/angrykoala.github.io/blog/2025-03-13-mindfck-devlog-1/mindfck-devlog-1.md

 > Note that all bytes are initialized to 0.
 In memory diagrams, I've numbered the bytes to better visualize what is happening.
 These indexes are irrelevant to brainfuck.

-Brainfuck code is composed of 8 instructions[^1].
-Each one is represented with a single character.
-Any other character is ignored and is considered a _comment_.Here is a cheatsheet:
+Brainfuck code is composed of 8 instructions.[^1] Each one is represented with a single character.
+Any other character is ignored and is considered a _comment_.
+Here is a cheatsheet:

 | Command |                    Description                     |
 | :-----: | :------------------------------------------------: |